 Poker ICM Calculator

-Estimates your Independent Chip Model (ICM) dollar equity in a poker tournament based on your chip stack and the payout structure.
-Critical for making optimal push/fold decisions at final tables and pay jumps.
+Estimates your Independent Chip Model (ICM) dollar equity in a poker tournament from your stack and the payout structure.
+Critical for making correct push/fold and call decisions at final tables and pay jumps where chip-EV diverges sharply from dollar-EV.

 About this calculator